stevecj/farel/README.markdown

 ## DESCRIPTION

-This will be a Gem that extends Arel, adding experimental new functionality, parts of which might be added to Arel later once they've proven their stability and usefulness.
+This will be a Gem that extends Arel, adding experimental new functionality, parts of which might be implemented directly in Arel later once they've proven their stability and usefulness.

 ## Status